ibm-cloud-docs/vmwaresolutions/index.md

 | Featured workload solutions | [VMware Horizon® 7](/docs/vmwaresolutions?topic=vmwaresolutions-horizon-arch-ovw) | This service delivers a seamlessly integrated hybrid cloud for virtual desktops and applications. |
 | Management tools | [vRealize® Operations™ and Log Insight™](/docs/vmwaresolutions?topic=vmwaresolutions-vrops_overview) | This service deploys the VMware vRealize Operations (vROps) and VMware vRealize Log Insight (vRLI) tools, which help you operate and monitor the performance, health, and capacity of your IBM-hosted, dedicated VMware environment. |
 | Business continuity and migration | [Zerto](/docs/vmwaresolutions?topic=vmwaresolutions-addingzertodr) | This service provides replication and disaster recovery capabilities, which can be integrated into the deployment offerings to protect and recover data in your VMware virtual environment on {{site.data.keyword.cloud_notm}}. |
 {: caption="Table 3.
-Available add-on services for deployment offerings" caption-side="top"}
+Available services for deployment offerings" caption-side="top"}

 ## Accessing the IBM Cloud for VMware Solutions console
 {: #getting-started-step1}